glycoinfo/glic-old/software/index.md

 </table>

 <h3>2-7.
 ISOGlyP (Isoform Specific O-Glycosylation Prediction)</h3>
 ISOGlyP  analizes and roughly predicts isoform specific sites of mucin O-glycosylation for an entered protein sequence .
 Future goals are to add the long range enhancing effects of remote O-glycosylation and the action of multiple transferases.
 This work is being performed by a collaboration of Thomas Gerken at Case Western Reserve Univ.
 (School of Medicine) and  Ming-Ying Leung at the Univ.
 Texas at El Paso (Professor of Mathematical Sci. and Director Bioinformatics Program).
 The Gerken  lab is generating the actual data utilizing a series of unique random (glyco)peptides (refs below) and the Leung lab has developed the web site.
 We presently have the peptide sequence motif/propensity data for 10 of the 20 isoforms on the site and have generated the remote glycopeptide data on ~11 isoforms (not yet on the site).
-We also have plans for developing similar approaches to predict the Core 1, Core 3 and sialylation substitution of the peptide GalNAc by similar methods.<br><br>
+We also have plans for developing similar approaches to predict the Core 1, Core 3 and sialylation substitution of the peptide GalNAc by similar methods.<br>
-References:<br>
-Perrine et al (2009) <a href="http://glycob.oxfordjournals.org/content/19/3/321">http://glycob.oxfordjournals.org/content/19/3/321</a><br>
-Gerken et al. (2011) <a href="http://www.jbc.org/content/286/16/14493">http://www.jbc.org/content/286/16/14493</a><br>
-Gerken et al  (2013) <a href="http://www.jbc.org/content/288/27/19900">http://www.jbc.org/content/288/27/19900</a><br>
-Kong et al (2015)  <a href="http://glycob.oxfordjournals.org/content/25/1/55.abstract">http://glycob.oxfordjournals.org/content/25/1/55.abstract</a><br>
 <table>
 <tr>
 <td><strong>Processed Data</strong></td>